mtDvlpr/java-assignments/README.md

 # java-assignments
-Java assignments I do at my study Information Technology at InHolland.
+Java assignments I do for my study Information Technology at InHolland.